nixys/nxs-go-appctx/README.md

 # nxs-go-appctx

 This Go package provides a tools to make Go applications context.
-With the `nxs-go-appctx` you may focus on your application logic instead of write an extensive and difficult system kits to allow your daemons work fine. `Nxs-go-appctx` designed to simplify create REST API applications.
+With the `nxs-go-appctx` you may focus on your application logic instead of write an extensive and difficult system kits to allow your daemons work fine. `nxs-go-appctx` designed to simplify create REST API applications.

 ## Features

 - **Application context control**
-Most applications consist of goroutines that implements program functionality and context that contains a data (e.g. config option, database connections, etc) used at runtime. `Nxs-go-appctx` allows to control of the derived goroutines and keep context data up-to-dated over an application runtime.
+Most applications consist of goroutines that implements program functionality and context that contains a data (e.g. config option, database connections, etc) used at runtime. `nxs-go-appctx` allows to control of the derived goroutines and keep context data up-to-dated over an application runtime.

 - **Logging**
-`Nxs-go-appctx` uses the [logrus](https://github.com/sirupsen/logrus) logger created at the *init* stage and it's available in application at runtime.
+`nxs-go-appctx` uses the [logrus](https://github.com/sirupsen/logrus) logger created at the *init* stage and it's available in application at runtime.
 In accordance with context settings, log file can be changed after context reload.
 Also you may choose log format you wish.

 - **Pid files**
 If the *pid file* path is set, the pid file with the program PID will be automatically created at the *init* and removed at the *terminate* stage.
 In accordance with context settings, pid file can be changed after context reload.